kaylorchen/kaylorchen.github.io/source/_posts/rk3588's-yolov8-model-conversion-from-pt-to-rknn.md

 # run the command in your host
 docker run -it -v ${PWD}:/root/ws kaylor/rk3588_onnx2rknn bash # for yolov8
 docker run -it -v ${PWD}:/root/ws kaylor/rk3588_onnx2rknn:beta bash # for yolov10
+docker run -it -v ${PWD}:/root/ws kaylor/rk3588_onnx2rknn:2.3.0 bash # for all the yolos
 ----------------------------------
 # run commnads in your container
 cd /root/ws